Cadey89/PLP-Week-1-Assignment/Readme.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Waterfall Methodology: It is sequential and rigid.
-It is a stricter methodology which limits a teams ability to diverge from the project plan at different stages of the sofware development cycle.
+Waterfall Methodology: It is a sequential approach with  different phases (e.g, requirement, design amd implementation) flowing downwards like a waterfall.
+It is a rigid and stricter methodology which limits a teams ability to diverge from the project plan at different stages of the sofware development cycle.
 Waterfall has clearly defined expectations and helps the teams avoid expensive changes to a project once it has started.
 Waterfall focuses on reducing wastes within an operation

-While, Agile Methodology is flexible and iterative emphasizing continuous feedback and adaptation.
+While, Agile Methodology is a flexible, iterative and incremental approach focused on flexibility, collaboration, and responding to change.
+It involves continuous feedback and adaptation.
 It gives teams a margin of flexibility at each stage of the software development cycle.
 This allows for early identification and mitigation of issues through its iterative nature.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.